Oil-free Vegan Red Pepper, Chickpea & Corn Soup

 The inspiration for this oil-free vegan red pepper, chickpea & corn soup came from a Farmer’s Market visit about three years ago during the summer in late July.
 Yellow corn was piled high and several varieties of peppers were all ripened to their natural beautiful vibrant red color.
 There is a rich sweet flavor that comes from fully ripened sweet and hot peppers and yellow corn is bursting with flavor.
 This oil-free vegan corn soup with red peppers expresses the best of summer into fall harvests.
 If you can’t get to a Farmers market, well-stocked grocery stores will have a nice selection of red peppers and corn during the season which is late July to October depending on where you located.

 Fresh & Ripe Red Peppers for Corn Soup

 There are many varieties of red peppers with varying levels of piquante, from mild, like the classic red bell to screaming piquante, like habaneros.
 For this Red Pepper Corn Soup I use a combination of mild and medium piquante red peppers.
 For the mild, I used the classic Red Bell pepper.
 Other mild peppers like Poblanos and Anaheim are also really good in this soup.
 Both Poblanos and Anaheim varieties are mild, but have some kick.
 Fresno peppers are thin skinned and have a mild, sweet and somewhat piquante flavor.
 Jalapeno peppers have a little more piquante and sometimes a lot more piquante.
 Serrano peppers are often quite piquante.

-It’s a good idea to take a small taste of each before using so you can gauge how much of each pepper you want to add in the corn soup.
+It’s a good idea to take a small taste of each pepper before using so you can gauge how much of each pepper you want to add in the corn soup.
 The piquante of peppers goes a long way in soup, more so than other dishes like stews.
 The sweetness of the mild red peppers balances the piquante from the Fresno or Jalapeno peppers.